Top Tips

 When/Why

-Imagine a PKG macOS installer Fileset for an app called CLU.app, version 1.0
+Imagine a PKG macOS installer Fileset for an app called CLU.app, version 1.0.
+It is associated to all devices based on two criteria:

 - Device OS is macOS